j3ffh95/FindEat/README.md

 I made this application to hellp users find somewhere to eat around or in other place.
 User can search by rating for now.

-The target audience for this application are people that love to eat and try new cusines.
+The target audience for this application are people that love to eat and try new cuisines.

 ___